 “Let me see if I have one of my business cards…oh, here we are…sorry it’s a little beat up, but our web address on there…”

-One way to circumvent the problem of premium paper unavailability and the high costs of the ones that are available is to resurrect some age-old print techniques, but use them in new, subtle and sophisticated ways.
+One way to circumvent the problem of premium paper unavailability and the high costs of the ones that are available is to resurrect some age-old print techniques, but use them in new and sophisticated ways.
 There is no shortage of utility grade, workhorse paper stocks.
-There is an abundant and readily available supply of basic coated and uncoated papers that are simple bright white, smooth finish and available in a variety of thicknesses.
+There is an abundant and readily available supply of basic coated and uncoated papers that are simple, bright white, smooth finish and available in a variety of thicknesses.
 These papers are also not subject to any kind of quantity restrictions or special ordering parameters.

-- Use innovative specialized printing techniques such as foiling, embossing, spot gloss treatments or die cuts to differentiate your card.
+- Use innovative, specialized printing techniques such as foiling, embossing, spot gloss treatments, or die cuts to differentiate your card.

 - To keep things affordable, print your cards in large volumes of blanks, and imprint small quantities at a time.
 This will keep the unit cost per card down and open the door to innovation.

-Invest in an inexpensive business card case to carry 20-30 cards with you at a time in your briefcase, coat pocket or purse.
+Invest in an inexpensive business card case to carry 20-30 cards with you at a time in your briefcase, coat pocket, or purse.
 Keep those cards in mint condition!